reactorlabs/RhoVec/semantics.md

   * R represents missing values with `NA` (not applicable).
 Each type has its own missing value.
 E.g., there are three boolean values: `True`, `False`, and `NA_b`.
+  * In R, numeric literals default to (double precision) floating point numbers.
+    Integer literals must have an `l` or `L` suffix.
+For now, we only support integer literals, but do not require the suffix.

 ### Expressions